Skip to Main Content

 Windows: Using Control Panel--Region and Text--Change Keyboards--Add.
 Select your preferred language.

 iOS: Select Settings--General--Keyboard.
-Arabic, Hebrew and Turkish are available.
-Persian is available beginning with iOS 11.
+Arabic, Hebrew and Turkish and Persian are available.

 Calendar Converter